 - a.
-Instigator When a player engages an opponent with the intention of instigating a fight, that engaging player is considered an instigator.
-An instigator penalty is a misconduct foul, so the instigator shall serve a five-minute non-participation penalty in addition to any personal fouls assessed. - b.
-Defender When a player defends himself in a fight, this player is identified as a defender, and after retaliating against an instigator, he shall be assessed a misconduct foul as a result. - c.
-Fighting does not result in an automatic expulsion.
-If any player involved in the fight removes his equipment, the fight shall be stopped immediately for player safety reasons.
-If an instigator or defender intentionally removes an opponent's helmet or other equipment and continues to fight, the party removing such equipment shall be assessed a mandatory game misconduct foul and expulsion. - d.
-In the event of an altercation in which no player is identified as an instigator, the players involved shall each assessed a misconduct penalty for fighting. - E. EXPULSION FOULS The penalty for an expulsion foul shall be a three-minute nonreleasable penalty, suspension of the offending player for the remainder of the game in which the foul occurred, and possible suspension from future games at the discretion of the league.
+Fighting is defined as two players who each are engaged, throw a punch, punches, blows, or wrestle with each other while wearing full equipment.. - b.
+Players who engage in fighting will be automatically assessed a five minute penalty, with the ability for the referee to add additional personal or misconduct man down penalties for any action that are deemed beyond a normal fight.. - c.
+Using a stick, helmet, or any other piece of equipment as a weapon during a fight will result in an automatic expulsion and discipline committee review - d.
+Players must not remove their own or their opponents equipment at any time.
+If a player does, the fight must stop immediately for player safety reasons.
+If the fight continues following equipment removal, misconduct penalties will be assessed and the player(s) will be subject to additional discipline and conduct committee review. - e.
+If a player is deemed defenseless, the fight must end immediately or additional penalties, including expulsion, can be assessed.
+Defenseless would include but is not limited to a player on the ground on his back, has no arms free, or is pinned by another player - f.
+If another player joins a fight between two other players already in progress (i.e. the third man in), that player will be automatically ejected from the game and subject to additional discipline via the league discipline and conduct committee - g.
+If a player or players leave their team bench during a fight, they will be assessed a minimum fine of \$500 up to the maximum allowed including suspension - h.
+There shall be no automatic penalty imposed for crossing the midline, penalties shall be adjudicated pending conduct on the other side of the field.
+If a player crossing the midline engages an opponent or is deemed to have a negative impact on the situation, a penalty may be assessed and they will be subject to discipline and conduct committee review. - E. EXPULSION FOULS The penalty for an expulsion foul shall be a three-minute nonreleasable penalty, suspension of the offending player for the remainder of the game in which the foul occurred, and possible suspension from future games at the discretion of the league.
 All subsequent game suspensions are without pay.
-Actions that result in immediate expulsions shall include the following: - a.
+Actions that result in immediate expulsions shall include the following:

+- a.
 A player incurs two misconduct fouls in the same game. - b.
 Removal of any equipment before, or in the act of committing, a personal foul or other on field altercation, including fighting. - c.
 Any player or coach enters the field as an illegal substitute to participate in a fight or an on-field altercation. - d.
 Any player or coach enters a fight or on-field altercation as a "third or more" participant shall be subject to similar penalties, fines, and/or suspensions. - e.
-Retaliatory strikes Strikes with a crosse by one player directed at an opposing player whereby the safety of a player, coach, or official is threatened may result in the offending player being suspended, at the discretion of the officials.
+Retaliatory strikes Strikes with a crosse by one player directed at an opposing player whereby the safety of a player, coach, or official is threatened may result in the offending player being suspended, at the discretion of the officials. - f.

-- f.
 Team personnel shall be disqualified from a game for tobacco use at any time, either on the field or in the off-field areas. - g.
 Use of tobacco is prohibited by game officials while they have jurisdiction on the game.